 If your partner has reservations about seeing a counsellor, take them seriously.
 Ask them about them from a place of genuine compassionate curiosity.

-Set aside your goal to convince them to try it for a little while.
-Really work to understand where they’re coming from.
+It can help to set aside your goal to convince them to try it for a little while.
+Instead, really work to understand where they’re coming from.
 And show them that you understand their concerns.

 Don’t say “yes, but…” – just listen!

-It can help to take the pressure off convincing them that couples counselling is the answer, and talk about your relationship more generally.
+Trying to convince them that couples counselling is the answer will be putting pressure on both of you. so take the pressure off, and talk about your relationship more generally.

 Ask them what they would like to change about how things are between you.